 Definition: Financial intermediary is the organization which acts as a link between the investor and the borrower, to meet the financial objectives of both the parties.
-These can be seen as business entities who accept deposits and investments from the depositors or investors (lenders) by providing them low interest on their sum; and further lends this amount to the individuals and firms (borrowers) at a comparatively high rate of interest to make their margin.
+These can be seen as business entities which accept deposits from the depositors or investors (lenders) by allowing them low interest on their sum.
+Further, these organizations, lend this amount to the individuals and firms (borrowers) at a comparatively high rate of interest to make their margin.

 The two of the significant roles played by the financial intermediary in the economy are the creation of funds and governing the payments system.